COMP-523-Team-D/PhysicsSimulation/README.md

-# Physics Simulation with PhET
+# UNC Physics Simulation with PhET

+# Overview

 To start developing this project, clone the repo and navigate to the directory `/PhysicsSimulation/frontend` in your terminal.
 Run `npm install` to collect all the necessary dependencies.